hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 ###1:00-1:30 (John Woell)
 Clarification of expectations for the workshop and grant, including Q and A.

-- Visit the “Workshop goals” page of the [Hybrid Liberal Arts](hybridliberalarts.org) site.
+- Visit the [Workshop goals](http://hybridliberalarts.org/2016/04/05/workshop-goals/) page below.

 ###1:30-2:00 (Donnie Sendelbach and David Berk)
 Brief project management overview